LFD’s Auto View Distance utility will optimise X Plane’s graphics engine dynamically to bring you the best results for your configuration.

 The Auto View Distance utility will optimise X Plane’s graphics dynamically to bring you the best results for your configuration and you control how that happens.

-The computing power saved from needless far distance calculations can be spent increasing the quality of the local area.
-Saving as little as 5% of the far distance can make all the difference.
-The horizon contains an exponentially larger number of objects whose visual output can potentially be little more than a slight variation of haze colours.
+The computing power saved from needless far-distance calculations can be spent increasing the quality of the local area.
+Saving as little as 5% of the view distance can make all the difference by saving 9.25% of the surface area normally lost in haze.

 - Increase the Number of World Objects setting

 The primary X Plane setting that can be radically altered by using the AVD script is the Number of World Objects.